 The Patagonian Fox

 It is a small fox, weighing 2.5 to 5.45 kilograms (5.5 to 12.0 lb), and measuring 65 to 110 centimetres (26 to 43 in) in length.
-Foxes on Weddell give birth to their cubs around November and litters comprise up to 5 cubs.
-It is a wonderful site to see young cubs playing outside the den – some within easy walk of the Settlement.
+Foxes on Weddell give birth to their cubs in late October/early November and litters comprise up to 4 or 5 cubs.
+Whilst a wonderful site to see young cubs playing outside the den, they are an invasive specie sitting on the pinnacle of the island wildlife food chain.
+Foxes may be seen within walking distance of the Settlement.

 Patagonian Fox Cubs

-There is no better way to enjoy the unspoilt landscape of paddock, ‘camp’ and hills than on foot with wildlife and sea views never far away.
-There are no designated footpaths on Weddell and only a few 4×4 tracks – the vast majority of the Island is an untouched wilderness.
+There is no better way to enjoy the unspoilt landscape of paddocks, “camp” and hills than on foot with wildlife and sea views never far away.
+There are no designated footpaths on Weddell and only a few 4×4 tracks; the vast majority of the Island resembles a wilderness.
 Some sample walks include:

 Explore the Settlement (5mins – 120mins).
 Walking round the settlement is easy.
-The sheep pens, wool shed, Jetty and Settlement graveyard are interesting to explore and there is bird life everywhere on land and in the creek.
-The large Gentoo colony is within 10 min walk of the accommodation and Magellenic penguins have burrows all around the coast (and under much of the gorse in the settlement).
+The sheep pens, wool shed, jetty and Settlement graveyard are interesting to explore and there is bird life everywhere on land and in the creek.
+The large Gentoo penguin colony is within 15 minutes walk of the accommodation and Magellanic penguins have burrows all around the coast (and under much of the gorse hedging within the settlement).

 Gull Harbour (30mins to 2 hours).
 The Settlement is at the end of Gull Harbour and a walk round the harbour is rewarded with picturesque views back to the settlement.